-A discussion regarding the basis for the Board of Trustees' approval of the Fund's Investment Management Agreement will be available in the Fund's semi-annual report to shareholders dated October 31, 2022, as will a discussion regarding the basis for the Board of Trustees' re-approval of the Fund's prior investment management agreement.
-A discussion regarding the basis for the Board of Trustees' most recent prior re-approval of the Fund's prior investment management agreement is available in the Fund's semi-annual report to shareholders dated October 31, 2021.
+A discussion regarding the basis for the Board of Trustees' approval of the Fund's Investment Management Agreement is available in the Fund's semi-annual report to shareholders dated October 31, 2022.

 Expense Limitation Agreement

 USCP has agreed contractually to waive its fees and to pay or absorb the ordinary operating expenses of the Fund (including offering expenses, but excluding interest, acquired fund fees and expenses and extraordinary expenses), to the extent that they exceed 1.10% per annum of the Fund's average Class I shares daily net assets through August 31, 2024.
 In consideration of the Adviser's agreement to limit the Fund's expenses, the Fund has agreed to repay the Adviser in the amount of any fees waived and Fund expenses paid or absorbed, subject to the limitations that: (1) the reimbursement will be made only for fees and expenses incurred not more than three years from the time which they were incurred; and (2) the reimbursement may not be made if it would cause the Expense Limitation to be exceeded or any then-current expense limitation to be exceeded.
 The Expense Limitation Agreement remains in effect unless and until the Board approves its modification or termination.